xgi-org/xgi-data/datasheets/coauth-mag-history/README_coauth-MAG-History.md

 ## Summary

 This is a temporal higher-order network dataset, which here means a sequence of timestamped simplices where each simplex is a set of nodes.
 In this dataset, nodes are authors and a simplex is a publication marked with the "History" tag in the Microsoft Academic Graph.
 Timestamps are the year of publication.
-The projected graph is a weighted undirected graph representing how many times each pair of nodes co-appears in a simplex.
-We restricted to simplices that consist of at most 25 nodes.

 ## Statistics